Pakistani Seekh Kebab Recipe (Ground Beef Skewers)

 What to Serve With Seekh Kebab

 Cilantro & Mint Raita (or Dahi Pudina Chutney) is the most ideal accompaniment for these kebabs.
 Its cool creaminess contrasts with the intense, meaty flavor of the kebab.
 Cucumber Raita, Kachumber Salad or crunchy vegetables add some crunch.
 Naan and rice pair perfectly to complete the meal.
+Chicken Puff Pastries would make a great appetizer for the meal.

 More Beef Recipes You’ll Love